qgis-sk/uc2024-web/_pages/about.md

 Workshops provide hands-on experience with specific QGIS tools and techniques - both for beginners and advanced users.

-The program for this year has not yet been set, but you can find some examples of what to expect at the <a href="https://uc2023.qgis.nl/">QGIS User Conference 2023 website</a>.
+The program for this year will be available in May, but you can find some examples of what to expect at the <a href="https://uc2023.qgis.nl/">QGIS User Conference 2023 website</a>.

 ### Contributor Meeting